 Experienced Cichlid keepers are probably familiar with just how quickly these fry can add up, especially in larger tanks with multiple females.
 The numbers can become overwhelming in a short period of time.

-For those who may be unaware, the beneficial bacteria found inside your filers and substrate has an upper limit on the amount of waste it can efficiently eradicate before it is overwhelmed.
+For those who may be unaware, the beneficial bacteria found inside your filters and substrate have an upper limit on the amount of waste they can efficiently eradicate before it is overwhelmed.
 It will almost always catch back up to the new higher bio-load, but often this does not occur rapidly enough to prevent the loss of some of your fish.

 Female to Male ratio

 It is true that males color brightly to attract females, so it only makes sense that the presence of female fish will encourage your males to brighten up.
 If you do decide to keep male and female fish together it is important to maintain a proper ratio of female to male.
 This ratio varies based on species so ensure you do a bit of research before making a final decision on a species to bring home.

 How To Help Your African Cichlids Color Up

 There are many factors that contribute to how your African Cichlid colors will develop.
 The single most important factor in helping your fish to color up is pristine water quality.
 It is not hard to imagine that the presence of ammonia, nitrite or high levels of nitrates will stress your fish to the point of subdued coloration.
 It is a common characteristic of nearly all aquatic species to lose their color when put into a stressful environment.

 In order for your Cichlids to even want to breed, they must be happy and healthy.
 Simply put, if they feel that their environment is unstable, they will not be comfortable enough to bring fry into the tank.
 This in turn means that male fish will have a difficult time maintaining vibrant coloration, even when kept in a male-only tank.